Is Apple In Serious Trouble? New iPhone Prices Slashed As Sales Slump And Stocks Tumble

 — NYTimes Tech (@nytimestech) January 5, 2019

 As the New York Times reports, there are other pressures looming over the once-dominant Apple brand in the overseas market.
 In China, Huawei, Xiaomi, Oppo, and Vivo are beginning to take over the lion’s share of the Chinese market, as well as the international market writ large — making the United States one of Apple’s sole strongholds.
-New York Times writer Raymond Zhong goes into further detail regarding an upward trend for Chinese devices, and a slump for the iPhone’s status.
+New York Times writer Raymond Zhong goes into further detail regarding an upward trend for Chinese devices and a slump for the iPhone’s status.

 “They [Huawei, Xiaomi, Oppo, Vivo] are China’s biggest smartphone brands.
 Around the world — although not in the United States — they are making the handset business brutally competitive.
 This week, after Apple warned of disappointing iPhone sales in China, industry observers said that devices from the Chinese brands were a major culprit.
 As the phone market in China reaches saturation and sales shrink over all, the country’s hardware makers are pushing hard, and increasingly winning fans, in places like France, Germany, India and Southeast Asia, where consumers find that the phones can do just about everything an iPhone can do at a fraction of the cost.”